Lake Ridge, Virginia

-- Minute rice bags - 1 pouch per 3 boys
+Minute rice bags - 1 pouch per 3 scouts

-- Frozen mixed vegetables - 1 pouch per 3 boys
+Frozen mixed vegetables - 1 pouch per 3 scouts

-Boil rice pouches according to package while preparing chicken.
-Cut chicken into bite size chunks.
-Put oil in large frying pan on medium-high heat.
+Boil rice pouches according to a package while preparing chicken.
+Cut chicken into bite-size chunks.
+Put oil in a large frying pan on medium-high heat.
 Immediately stir-fry chicken.
 Cook until all sides of the chicken cubes are white.
 Drain any liquid.
 Pour Teriyaki sauce onto chicken, and season with pepper.
-Continue simmering and stirring until mixture is no longer goopy.
+Continue simmering and stirring until the mixture is no longer goopy.
 Put chicken in a warm place to keep warm While cooking chicken, cook vegetables in a separate pot with some butter on medium heat and stir.
 Serve chicken, rice, and vegetables at the same time.